 As I write this, three months have already passed, but I still recall things very clearly.
 I must have said “Oh my god” over a hundred times.
-Kriz was right about the opening song, and I couldn’t be more thankful that it was “Runaway” since it’s the track from High Violet that I first loved.
+Kriz was right about the opening song, and I couldn’t have been more thankful that it was “Runaway” since it’s the track from High Violet that I first loved.
 The guy to my left kept looking daggers at me because I was flailing around every time a new song came in, but the girl to my right was cool—she didn’t even notice it when I shook her shoulders the moment “England” ended.
 A bunch of Asian dudes in my row was shouting “All the wine!
 All the wine!” during breaks and unfortunately for them the song wasn’t played.

 “Slow Show” took me by surprise because it had a different arrangement.
 It was the first time I cried that night.
 There were horns!
 We were clapping in unison!
 And they transitioned smoothly to “Squalor Victoria,” which had a spectacular intro that encouraged some of us to whistle.
 When silence came after “Apartment Story,” I managed to shout “That’s my favorite song!” and Matt responded with a smile.
 I burst into tears, which lasted only for five seconds because “Abel” started playing and it made me leap.
 I’m guessing they were smoking pot when they arranged the set list.
 It was a roller coaster of emotions.